bmingles/dh-in-vscode/README.md

 ## Installation

-> NOTE: It seems that es6 modules don't yet work in installed extensions.
-This can be run in debug mode from vscode, but installing does not currently work. https://stackoverflow.com/questions/70620025/how-do-i-import-an-es6-javascript-module-in-my-vs-code-extension-written-in-type

 This extension is not yet published to the marketplace, but you can install a `.vsix` directly.

 Download one from the [releases/](releases/) folder.